+Accounting 120 1

 Business Organization and Management 120 1

-Entrepreneurship Co-op (afternoon only) 2
+Co-op 120 (I. D. E. A)(afternoon only) 2

-Introduction to Accounting 120 1

 COURSES UNIQUE TO HARBOUR VIEW

 Please bear in mind that only two locally developed course found in this section may count towards graduation requirements (within the 17 credits required to graduate) and that it may not replace a compulsory course.